FAA Part 5 Safety Policy Documentation Compliance

 Without a doubt, modern aviation SMS implementations have more structure and oversight than traditional safety programs.
 Modern aviation SMS implementations also have more demanding data management requirements to collect, store, retrieve, and present the SMS documentation requirements.

 Early in the SMS implementation is the best time to establish your aviation SMS' data management strategy.
-Remember, you data will be used for many years to come in future predictive risk management activities.
+Remember, your data will be used for many years to come in future predictive risk management activities.

 If you are still managing SMS documentation requirements in a spreadsheet, I recommend that you consider an SMS database.
 To learn how your organization can benefit from an SMS database, please watch these short demo videos: